idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Sleep

 - ☑ 10/10 wake up at 4:30.
-Probably 8 days, and the otehrs up by 5:30, I'd say nailed that.
+Probably 8 days, and the others up by 5:30, I'd say nailed that.

 ### Energy